Thomas J Allen - Butterfly and Wildlife Expert

 Home

-Tom's background has naturally led him to an interest in plants and the use of native plant materials in landscapes.
-In the process of rearing most Florida butterflies, which use native plants as hosts, Tom has become familiar with various Florida plant species and their requirements.
-As a result, Tom has developed an extensive butterfly garden, attracting many of the local species to his yard.
-He has also assisted schools and other organizations in Lee County with the development of butterfly gardens at their facilities.
+Tom's background naturally led him to an interest in plants and the use of native plant materials in landscapes.
+In the process of rearing most Florida butterflies, which use native plants as hosts, Tom became familiar with various Florida plant species and their requirements.
+As a result, he designed and cultivated an extensive butterfly garden, attracting many of the local species to his yard.
+He was also often asked to assist schools and other organizations in Lee County with the development of butterfly gardens at their facilities.
+Birds & Blooms MagazineTom was a contributing editor for Birds & Blooms magazine, writing a regular butterfly column for that publication and editing other articles concerning butterflies.
+Many of his articles have helped guide people in developing butterfly gardens across the country.